MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/config/sms_networkaccessaccountconfig-server-wmi-class.md

  Qualifiers: none

- This property is no longer used in System Center Configuration Manager.
+ This property is no longer used in Configuration Manager.

  `Username`
  Data type: `String`